EPCCed/2021-10-28_package-perf_online/_episodes/03-benchmarking.md

  - **Scaling**: A measure of how the performance changes as the number of nodes/cores are increased.
-Scaling is measured relative to the *baseline performance*. *Perfect scaling* is the performance you would expect if there was no parallel overheads in the calculation.
+Scaling is measured relative to the *baseline performance*. *Perfect scaling* is the performance you would expect if there are no parallel overheads in the calculation.
  - **Parallel efficiency**: The ratio of measured scaling to the perfect scaling.

 > ## Your application use an benchmarking